studio-b12/goat/docs/book/src/templating/index.md

 }
 ```

 Functions can be called using the name of the function followed by the parameters separated by spaces.
-Lets take a look at the followign example.
+Lets take a look at an example.

-Weassume the following state.
+We assume the following state:
 ```yaml
 name: "Max"
 ```